chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Wed Feb 28 14:38:04 CST 2018

 I opened my terminal to code on Wed Feb 28 20:12:42 CST 2018

+I opened my terminal to code on Wed Feb 28 21:04:56 CST 2018